marlonrochaeng/customer-data-api-java-automation/tests.md

 - Do the second step of this test again
 - A message informing that the status is already rejected should be displayed
 - <span style="color:red;">BUG: A "400, Bad Request" response is displayed, instead of a better error.
 The request body is fine, but the response message could reflect the actual error.</span>
+- Priority: medium - the user should know the current status of the consent permission if something like this happens

 ### 21. Authorise an already authorised consent permission
 - Include a valid bearer token in the Authorization header.